apify/apify-docs/content/academy/pro_apify_scraper_development/apify_sdk.md

 ```

-> The `asin` is the ID of the product, which is data available on the Amazon website.
+> The `asin` is the ID of the product, which is data present on the Amazon website.

 Each of the items in the dataset will represent a scraped offer, and will have the same `title`, `asin`, `itemUrl`, and `description`.
 The offer-specific fields will be `sellerName` and `offer`.